dh1tw/dh1tw.de/content/post/2019-07-22-change-yaesu-ft587-if-filters.md

 {{< figure src="/img/2019/07/ft857_new_filters_pcb.jpg" link="/img/2019/07/ft857_new_filters_pcb.jpg" >}}

-The picture above show's under high magnification the lower part of the PCB, cleaned and with new filters equipped.
+The picture above shows under high magnification the lower part of the PCB, cleaned and with new filters equipped.
 The whole procedure took about 90 minutes.

 ## Root cause